Kjdragan/kev-new-graph-rag/Project Documentation/project_understanding.md

 *   **Graphiti Core (Dependency):** `c:\Users\kevin\repos\graphiti\graphiti_core\`
 *   **Graphiti Examples (Dependency):** `c:\Users\kevin\repos\graphiti\examples\`

-## 7. Current Querying Challenge & Strategic Pivot
+## 7. Query Pipeline Status: Pivot Complete & Validated

-*   The initial attempt to build a query pipeline using LlamaIndex's `TextToCypherRetriever` (formerly in `graphiti_retriever.py`) encountered persistent issues, particularly with reliably passing the dynamic `$current_datetime` parameter for temporal filtering in Neo4j.
+*   The initial strategy using LlamaIndex's `TextToCypherRetriever` was abandoned due to persistent integration issues.
-*   As a result, `graphiti_retriever.py` has been deleted.
-*   The project has pivoted to a **Graphiti-native approach**.
-This involves directly utilizing Graphiti's capabilities and/or using the Gemini LLM (via `google-genai` SDK) with the Graphiti-generated schema to translate natural language queries into Cypher.
-This new query module will reside in `src/graph_querying/`.
+*   The project successfully **pivoted to a direct NL-to-Cypher pipeline** built in `src/graph_querying/cypher_generator.py`.
+*   This new pipeline uses the `google-genai` SDK to interact with Gemini, enforcing structured JSON output via Pydantic models.
+*   **Validation:** The end-to-end pipeline has been successfully validated.
+It can take a natural language query, generate a syntactically correct and schema-aware Cypher query, and execute it against the Neo4j database without technical errors.
+*   **Current Focus:** The challenge has shifted from technical implementation to data investigation.
+The pipeline works, but initial queries returned zero results, indicating a mismatch between the assumed relationship names in the query (e.g., `r.name = 'CREATES'`) and how Graphiti actually stored those relationships in the database.
+The next step is to inspect the Neo4j graph to discover the correct relationship properties and update the LLM prompt accordingly.

 ## 8. SDK and Development Requirements